Xpan22/Response-div-stability-competitive-communities/Extended_results.md

-**Table 6**: Type III anova table of the model with balance and richness as predictors of stability.
+**Table 6**: Type III anova table of the model with imbalance and richness as predictors of stability.

 ``` r
 anova4 <- car::Anova(lm_rich_balance, type = "III")